 I love Fall.
 Every year when the weather cools and the gardens are bursting with the new harvest I am in heaven.
 When you can get fresh harvested Fall vegetables, they taste so much better than the stuff we find in the grocery store.
 I stalk my local farmers markets for winter squash, brussel sprouts, and other wonders that need a bit of cold weather for the flavors to develop.
-Nothing makes me more happy than to run home from the market and prepare those vegetables before they even see the inside of my refrigerator.
+Nothing makes me more happy than to run home from the market and prepare those vegetables before preserving with my food vacuum sealer that I recommend to everyone and then going to my refrigerator.
 I am going to give you a list of Fall vegetables and when they are at their peak of flavor.
 I am also listing out some of my favorite recipes to prepare them.

 Beets – Beets can be harvested late spring through Autumn.
 Beets are most flavorful when they are between 2 and 3 inches in diameter.

 Broccoli – Broccoli can be grown year-round in temperate climates so we’ve forgotten it even has a season.
 It is more sweet, less bitter and sharp when harvested in the cooler temperatures of fall in most climates.

 Broccoli raabe, rapini – A more bitter and leafier vegetable than its cousin, broccoli, but likes similar cool growing conditions.

 Brussels sprouts – Brussels sprouts grow on a stalk, and if you see them for sale that way snap them up – they’ll last quite a bit longer than once they’re cut.
 Look for them after your first frost or cold front for the most flavorful sprouts.

 Cabbage – Cabbage is bright and crisp when raw and mellows and sweetens the longer it’s cooked.
 The cooler the weather when it’s harvested, the sweeter it tends to taste (this effect is called “frost kissed”).